Last Updated on

 Dogs need, at least, some chlorophyll in their diets.

-Chlorophyll is often overlooked.
-It’s often the case that getting enough is automatic, assuming you and your dog are eating healthy foods.
-It’s a natural yet powerful supplement.
+Chlorophyll is often overlooked as it’s often the case that getting enough is automatic.
+But that assumes you and your dog are eating healthy foods.

 Foods With Chlorophyll